20 Idioms Related to Books and Reading (with Meanings & Natural Examples)

 Turn over a new leaf

-Meaning: to start behaving in a better or more responsible way.
+Meaning: to start behaving better or differently.

 Written in stone